Tax and employment

 - Contributions to the additional costs of working at home

-- Other benefits in kind including, for example, an annual function costing not more than £150 per head, or long service awards
+- Other benefits in kind including, for example, annual parties costing not more than £150 per head for the year, or long service awards

 Of course, negotiating the appropriate package is a matter for you and your employer, but you should seek our advice to ensure that your overall package is as tax and NI efficient as possible.

-Your employer is required to report expenses payments to HM Revenue & Customs on form P11D each year.
-To avoid paying tax on these payments you have to claim a deduction on your Tax Return - your employer will provide you with a copy of your 2013/14 P11D by no later than 6 July 2014.
+Your employer is required to report expenses payments to HMRC on form P11D each year.
+To avoid paying tax on these payments you have to claim a deduction on your Tax Return - your employer will provide you with a copy of your 2014/15 P11D by no later than 6 July 2015.

 This cumbersome process of reporting and then claiming expenses paid may be avoided if your employer has been granted a dispensation.
-Expense payments covered by the dispensation do not have to be reported to HM Revenue & Customs and they do not have to be included, with a counter-claim, on your own Tax Return.
-Payments covered by dispensations will be subject to review from time to time, including in the course of an HM Revenue & Customs inspection visit.
+Expense payments covered by the dispensation do not have to be reported to HMRC and they do not have to be included, with a counter-claim, on your own Tax Return.
+Payments covered by dispensations will be subject to review from time to time, including in the course of an HMRC inspection visit.

 You may be able to claim tax relief for other expenses you incur in connection with your job, but the rules are very restrictive, and you may not always be able to claim for expenses you regard as reasonable work related expenditure.